George Morrison (1919–2000)

 1943

-George Morrison exhibits a portrait at the Minnesota State Fair Fine Arts Exhibition, Saint Paul, Minnesota and was awarded the 3rd place Ribbon Prize.
+George Morrison exhibits a portrait at the Minnesota State Fair Fine Arts Exhibition, Saint Paul, Minnesota and is awarded the 3rd place Ribbon Prize.

-George Morrison graduated from the Minneapolis School of Art with a BFA and received the prestigious Ethel Morrison Van Derlip scholarship to continue his studies.
+George Morrison graduates from the Minneapolis School of Art with a BFA and receives the prestigious Ethel Morrison Van Derlip scholarship to continue his studies.

 “When I approached New York at night, it looked like a magical city-bridges and all of Manhattan lit up like a magical place.
 Always impressive.
 I still get the same charge when I approach it.”